moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/internal_releases/_index.md

 #### Long-term

-An internal release process to remediate high-severity incidents on GitLab SaaS single tenant instances is part of the GitLab release strategy.
-Release managers will be able to perform an internal release process to remediate high-severity incidents in GitLab SaaS single tenant instances.
-The outcome of this process will allow GitLab to iteratively deliver fixes to GitLab Dedicated based on the remediation SLAs or when there is a pressing need (24-hour remediation or short critical remediation targets).
+An internal release process to remediate high-severity issues on GitLab SaaS single tenant instances is part of the GitLab release strategy.
+Release managers will be able to perform an internal release process to remediate high-severity issues in GitLab SaaS single tenant instances.
+The outcome of this process will allow GitLab to iteratively deliver fixes to GitLab Dedicated based on the remediation SLAs or when there is a pressing need (short critical remediation targets).

-The whole process should be automated end to end, initiating with the auto-upgrade of Dedicated tenants via Switchboard provided API, and only paging engineers when manual intervention is required.
-We will do this by:
+The internal release process should be automated end-to-end, only paging engineers when manual intervention is required, and it should remove the blocking nature of GitLab releases: multiple release types should be performed simultaneously.

 * Use advanced package deployment strategies to prepare a private package without blocking an existing release process.
 * Emitting private packages without disclosing the vulnerabilities to the general audience.
-* Acquaint the internal release process with stakeholders involved in the GitLab Dedicated remediation strategies.
+* Enabling the auto-upgrade of Dedicated tenants via Switchboard API.

 ### Scope